quantiota/Raspberry-Pi-AI-Agent-Host/notebooks/weather-station/README.md

 SELECT
-    timestamp,        -- Select the timestamp of the data data      -- Select the temperature value
+    timestamp,        -- Select the timestamp of the data data              -- Select the data value
 FROM
     weather_data      -- From the 'weather_data' table
 WHERE